MrTech-AK/T-Customizer/README.md

 apt upgrade
 pkg install git
 git clone https://github.com/MrTech-AK/T-Customizer
-cd TermuX-Custom
+cd T-Customizer
 chmod +x *
 bash setup.sh
 ```
 # Star This Repository
-> This project took me 1.5 week to finish!
+> This project took me 2 week to finish!
 Your 1 star inspires me to create more projects!
 So, Star This Repository!

 <h1 align="center">Coded with Love by MrTech-AK</h1>